b-venter/auth0-go-jwt-middleware/README.md

 # GO JWT Middleware

-**NOTE:** There is just a one-liner change here.
-Check out the original project at the Auth0 report (https://github.com/auth0/go-jwt-middleware).
+**NOTE:** There is just a one-liner change here compared to the original project at the Auth0 report (https://github.com/auth0/go-jwt-middleware).
+And this may become irrelevant once v2 is released.

 ## Installing